thoughtbot/testing-rails/book/types_of_tests/model_specs/instance_methods.md

 link = build(:link, upvotes: 1)
 ```

-`.build` is another FactoryGirl method.
+`.build` is another FactoryBot method.
 It's similar to `.create`, in that it
 instantiates an object based on our factory definition, however `.build` does
 not save the object.
 Whenever possible, we're going to favor `.build` over
 `.create`, as persisting to the database is one of the slowest operations in our